Contrarians See Opportunity in Negative Sentiment

 As a consequence, bullion buying volumes dipped.

-The U.S. Mint's sales of gold and silver Eagles in the first half of the year lagged far behind the pace of 2017, when it sold 302,500 ounces of gold and 18 million ounces of silver.
+The U.S. Mint's sales of the American Silver Eagle and gold Eagle bullion coins in the first half of the year lagged far behind the pace of 2017, when it sold 302,500 ounces of gold and 18 million ounces of silver.

 As of this writing, the U.S. Mint sold just 6.5 million 1-ounce silver coins and 110,000 ounces of gold - a collapse in sales from levels seen in recent years.